 TAC Setting Arrangements in the North Sea

 Implementation of the North Sea Multiannual Plan will be systematically reviewed and TAC setting arrangements assessed within the North Sea.
 Collaboration with Norwegian colleagues will help us find adequate solutions for all.
 Some species will need further examination in order to be able to provide advice on their management.
 The same is true for cod in the Kattegat area.
-The NSAC will continue to monitor the situation in cod management in the Kattegat and provide advice if required.
+The NSAC will continue to monitor the situation in cod management in the Kattegat and provide consensus advice if required.

 Brexit, implications for the NSAC